What to expect from the world's sixth mass extinction | DW | 11.01.2022

 The quality of soil is also expected to deteriorate if critical microorganisms die off.
 Though underrepresented in the data, some researchers believe they are potentially vanishing at a faster rate than other species.
 Their disappearance could lead to worsening erosion, which in turn results in more floods, as well as poorer fertility, which again impacts crop growth.

-Colman O'Criodain, Policy Manager at conservation organization WWF International, says this is particularly dangerous.
+Colman O'Criodain, the policy manager for conservation organization WWF International, said this was particularly dangerous.

 A lot of the world's fresh water comes from wetlands that purify and redistribute this life source.
 The Himalayan water tower for example, which is fed by rivers and wetlands, supplies about two billion people.
 If systems like these collapse, as a result of impacts including algae blooms and receding vegetation, humanity could lose a lot of water for drinking and agricultural use.